entando/entando-docs/vuepress/docs/next/tutorials/devops/plugin-configuration.md

 ```

 ### Method 3: Default Profile
-1. Add the resource parameter profile to the `OperatorConfigMap` in the data section at `data/entando.profile.YOUR-PROFILE-NAME`, e.g.:
+1. Add the resource parameter profile to the `OperatorConfigMap` in the data section at `data/entando.profile.YOUR-PROFILE-NAME`:

 ```yaml
 data: